wasiur/wasiur.github.io/Publications/README.md

 <ol reversed>
   <li>Olga Izyumtseva, <em>Wasiur R. KhudaBukhsh</em>, Grzegorz A. Rempała.
 Functional Law of Large Numbers for an Epidemic Model with Random Effects.
 (Submitted)</li>
   <li><em>Wasiur R. KhudaBukhsh</em>, Grzegorz A. Rempała.
 How to <em>correctly</em> fit an SIR model to data from an SEIR model?
 (Submitted)</li>
-  <li>Karim Elsayed, <em>Wasiur R. KhudaBukhsh</em>, Amr Rizk.
-On the Trade-off between Fidelity and Latency for the Quantum Link Layer with few Memories and Entanglement Purification.
-(Submitted)</li>
   <li>Yushuf Sharker, Zaynab Diallo, <em>Wasiur R. KhudaBukhsh</em>, Eben Kenah.
 Pairwise accelerated failure time models for infectious disease transmission in close contact groups with external sources of infection.
 (Revision requested)</li>
 </ol>